 How do I apply for a library card?

-To get a library card, you must present proof of a valid mailing address (i.e. a piece of canceled mail) and photo identification.
-Proof of your physical address is not necessary.
+To get a library card, please bring a picture I.D. and proof of Colorado residency or property ownership to your local library branch.
 If you are under the age of 18, a parent or legal guardian must be present, show proof of a valid mailing address, and sign the card.

 Library cards and replacement cards are FREE.
 Treat your library card as you would your credit card; report a lost or stolen card immediately.
 Always bring your library card when checking out items.
 You are responsible for all materials borrowed on your library card from the time they are checked out until they are checked in.

 If you would like to apply for a card online please go to our online registration form.
 You will still need to bring the verification listed above to your local library to receive your card.
 Please mention that you have filled out this form online.

 How long is my library card valid and how do I renew it?

 How do I access my library card record?

 To access your library card record, click on "My Account" above, click on "log In" and enter in your full name and library card number.
 From within your account you may request items, renew items, and review your reading history.

 What are the fines or fees for overdue or lost materials?